Top Nav

 World Environment Day parade with local authorities.

-Since 2013, AEECL has been working to increase local capacity to accommodate tourists by building several key facilities, including housing and solar paneling.
-They have made significant progress in turning the Sahamalaza Peninsula into a tourist destination by working with local communities to build accommodations that could house tourists.
+Since 2013, we’ve been working with local communities to increase local capacity to accommodate tourists by building several key facilities, including housing and solar paneling.

-In addition, AAECL trains members of the local community to become tourist guides, training 33 new guides in 2010 and 2011.
-They also created a guide association, which advocates for the guides and organizes tourist group visits.
-Guide training helps local community members improve their French and increase their knowledge of the local ecosystem and lemur species, thus helping them to become ambassadors for Madagascar’s environment.
+In addition, we train members of the local community to become tourist guides.
+We also created a guide association, which advocates for the guides and organizes tourist group visits.
+Guide training helps local community members improve their french and increase their knowledge of the local ecosystem and lemur species, thus helping them to become ambassadors for Madagascar’s environment.

 Social Development

-AEECL has been working in education outreach since 2012, including much-needed school construction and renovation programs which impacted thirteen schools in the perimeter of the Sahamalaza National Park.
-AEECL also subsidizes the salaries of 60 school teachers, impacting over 2,000 students.
+We have been working in education outreach since 2012, including much-needed school construction and renovation programs which impacted thirteen schools in the perimeter of the Sahamalaza National Park.
+We also subsidize the salaries of 60 school teachers, impacting over 2,000 students.

-AEECL has improved the sanitation, hygiene, and health through the construction of six water wells in their surrounding communities.
-The construction of these wells is extremely important because water shortages have become increasingly common over the past few years.
+We have improved sanitation, hygiene, and health through the construction of six water wells in the surrounding communities.
+The construction of these wells is extremely important because water shortages have become increasingly common.

 Reforestation outreach in rural Malagasy communities.